-26. Segment information
+16. Segment information

 The Director of the Company has been identified as the chief operating decision maker as defined by Ind AS 108, Operating Segments.
-Pursuant to transaction as referred to in note no. 25, the Company was not having any business activities and hence disclosure requirements under Ind AS 108, Operating Segments are not applicable.
+However, as the Company was not having any business activities, hence disclosure requirements under Ind AS 108, Operating Segments are not applicable.

-27. Convenience translation
+17. Convenience translation

 The books of accounts of the Company are maintained in USD, being the currency of primary economic environment in which it operates.
-Supplementry information in Indian Rupees (INR) is provided for convenience only.
-The Balance sheet, the Statement of Profit and Loss, the Statement of Changes in Equity and the Statement of Cash flows and related notes have been translated at the rate of USD 1=INR 73.12.
+Supplementry information in Indian Rupees (INR) for the year ended March 31, 2022 is provided for convenience only.
+The Balance sheet, the Statement of Profit and Loss, the Statement of Changes in Equity and the Statement of Cash flows and related notes have been translated at the rate of USD 1=INR 75.80.
 These numbers are based on information from the management and have not been audited by ASA & Associates LLP.